vsrinivas/fuchsia/zircon/docs/fair_scheduler.md

   the other thread over time.
 Whereas, a thread with the same weight as another will receive approximately the same CPU time, relative to the other thread over time.
-* **Starvation free for all threads**: Proportinal bandwidth division ensures that all competing threads receive CPU time in a timely manner, regardless of how low the thread weight is relative to other threads.
-Notably, this proprty prevents unbounded priority inversion.
+* **Starvation free for all threads**: Proportional bandwidth division ensures that all competing threads receive CPU time in a timely manner, regardless of how low the thread weight is relative to other threads.
+Notably, this property prevents unbounded priority inversion.
 * **Fair response to system overload**: When the system is overloaded, all threads share proportionally in the slowdown.
 Solving overload conditions is